 Simulating multiple robots is expensive.
-To overcome this and enable decent framerates, some scenes come in special variants.
+To overcome this and enable decent frame rates, some scenes come in special variants.
 In scenes ending with PerceptOracle percepts are provided by the simulator.
 However, models, for example the BallModel, still have to be calculated.
 The suffix Fast further implies that even models are provided.
-Moreover, scenes ending in WithPuppet contain an additional robot which is used to display joint angles.

-BH2016 (PerceptOracle|Fast): A single robot with five dummies.
+BH2016[PerceptOracle|Fast]: A single robot with five dummies.

-Game2016 (PerceptOracle|Fast): A game five against five.
+Game2016[PerceptOracle|Fast]: A game five against five.

-KickViewScene (RemoteWithPuppet): For working on kicks (cf. Sect.
+KickViewScene[Remote]: For working on kicks (cf. Sect.
 10.1.4.4).

-ReplayRobot (WithPuppet): Used to replay log files (cf. Sect.
+ReplayRobot(Cognition|Motion): Used to replay log files (cf. Sect.
 3.7.5).

-RemoteRobot (WithPuppet): Connects to a remote robot and displays images and data.
+RemoteRobot: Connects to a remote robot and displays images and data.